 All open licences share certain features:

 The Creative Commons licence suite includes versions with Non-Commercial and No-Derivatives terms.
-These may be considered open, in that the enable the material to freely access, although they are not open licences, because of the restrictions the terms place on re-use.
-But if material cannot be made available under an open licence, it is still wise to publish under a standard licence that offers the closest approximation.
+These may be considered open, in that the enable the material to freely access, although they are not open in the fullest sense because of the restrictions they place on re-use.
+If material cannot be made available under a fully open licence, it is still wise to publish under a standard licence that offers the closest approximation.
 CC BY-NC may not be an open licence, but it grants broad permission for use in research and teaching and other non-commercial activities.

 The most commonly-used licence for Open Access publications and open data is the Creative Commons Attribution (or CC BY) licence.
 It has gone through several versions, but the latest and recommended version is Creative Commons Attribution 4.0 International.
 Users are permitted to freely access, copy, modify and redistribute the licensed material for any purpose (including commercial purposes), providing only that proper attribution is given to the creator(s) and rights-holders(s), and that no legal terms or technological measures are applied to the material to restrict others from using it in accordance with the original licence permissions.